rricharz/Tek4010/README.md

 on your keyboard displaying a printable character (ASCII codes between 32 and 127) to any other printable character.
 The file "aplkeys" in the folder "apl" provides an example of such a conversion table.
 The first row in this file is the ASCII code of the key, and the second the translated code.
+If you want to use keys with the "left alt" key, add 128 to the code in the first row of the file.
-It is even possible to produce overstike glyphs by adding a second code multiplied by 256.
+It is even possible to produce overstrike glyphs by adding a second code multiplied by 256 in the second row.
 You can modify this table to match your keyboard and country code.
-You can obtain the codes from the screenshot below.
+You can obtain the codes for the first and second row from the screenshot below.
 To install the "aplkeys" table, type

         mkdir ~/.tek4010conf
         cp aplkeys ~/.tek4010conf